FindMySchool LogoFindMySchool

 Support for students with Special Educational Needs and Disabilities (SEND) is a priority.
 The college has dedicated support teams and learning environments for students with Education, Health and Care Plans (EHCPs), ensuring they can access the full range of vocational opportunities.

 The destination data illustrates the college's role as a workforce supplier.
-In 2024, 42% of leavers moved directly into employment, a figure significantly higher than the average for school sixth forms.
-This validates the college's focus on work-ready skills.
+Leavers move directly into employment as well as into further study, validating the college's focus on work-ready skills.

 University progression is a smaller but significant pathway.
-Seven per cent of the cohort progressed to university in 2024.
-While the college is not a traditional feeder for elite universities, there are notable successes.
-In the 2024 cycle, one student secured a place at the University of Cambridge, demonstrating that the pathway exists for the most able.
+While the college is not a traditional feeder for elite universities, there are notable successes, demonstrating that the pathway exists for the most able.

 Apprenticeships are a major exit route, with 10% of leavers starting an apprenticeship.
 The college itself is a large apprenticeship provider, often linking students with local employers in engineering, administration, and construction.